mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 ## What is DKP?

 The D2iQ Kubernetes Platform (DKP) makes your operational life easier.
-Instead of wasting time researching the CNCF landscape for the right tools to solve your enterprise requirements,  and struggling with the implementation and lifecycle, you can use a fully curated, integrated and supported Day 2 ready, out of the box platform.
+Instead of wasting time researching the CNCF landscape for the right tools to solve your enterprise requirements,  and struggling with the implementation and lifecycle, you can use a fully curated, integrated, and supported Day 2 ready, out of the box platform.
 DKP supported CAPI infrastructures provide an easy to use infrastructure-as-code approach that eliminates the headache around the complexity of the development and lifecycle challenges of Kubernetes.
 DKP supports the following infrastructure providers out of the box:

-* AKS
+* [AKS][capz]
-* AWS
+* [AWS][capa]
-* Azure
+* [Azure][capz]
-* EKS
+* [EKS][capa]
-* GCP
+* [GCP][capg]
 * Preprovisioned (based on Ansible, requires SSH)
-* VMware vSphere
+* [VMware vSphere][capv]

-Beside the pre integrated, supported providers you have the possibility to bring in any other CAPI provider.
+Beside the pre-integrated, supported providers you have the possibility to bring in any other CAPI provider.
 This blog post shows you the needed steps to run DKP on Hetzner Cloud by using the Hetzner CAPI provider.

 ## What is CAPI?

 Kubernetes Cluster API (CAPI) is an official sub project from Kubernetes.
 The goal of CAPI is to provide a modular framework for deployment and lifecycle management of Kubernetes clusters.
-At a glance CAPI provides a declarative API and a toolset (for example clusterctl) to create and manage Kubernetes cluster as a Kubernetes object.
+At a glance CAPI provides a declarative API and a toolset (for example `clusterctl`) to create and manage Kubernetes clusters as a Kubernetes object.
 A big benefit of CAPI is the large number of infrastructure providers (24+).
 This provider brings in all the required integrations for the infrastructure and handles the infrastructure as code lifecycle.
-The user did not need to think about infrastructure topics like how virtual machines are provisioned or how to create a nat gateway.
-Just define how many masters/workers, with flavor, with operating system and CAPI will deploy the cluster.
+The user does not need to think about infrastructure topics like how virtual machines are provisioned or how to create a NAT gateway.
+Just define how many control plane and worker nodes, with flavor, with operating system and CAPI will deploy the cluster.

-For more information, see the [official CAPI documentation][capi].
+For more information, see the [official CAPI documentation][CAPI docs]

 ## What is Hetzner?